Watson throws 5 TDs as Texans beat Dolphins 42-23

 Kenyan Drake had a touchdown run and touchdown reception for the Dolphins (4-4).
 They lost for the second straight week.

-“I’m fairly irritated right now,” Miami coach Adam Gase said.
-“I’m going to re-evaluate everything this weekend and figure out how to get better on defense, figure out how to sustain drives and get the ball into the end zone on offense.”

-Rookie Jordan Thomas caught the first two touchdown passes of his career, Hopkins had 82 yards receiving and two scores, and Will Fuller added 124 yards receiving and a touchdown.
+Rookie Jordan Thomas caught the first two touchdown passes of his career, DeAndre Hopkins had 82 yards receiving and two scores and Will Fuller added 124-yards receiving and a touchdown.

 Texans running back Lamar Miller, who grew up in Miami and spent his first four seasons with the Dolphins, had 133 yards rushing and a touchdown for his second straight 100-yard game.

-Houston led by eight when Watson threw a 49-yard touchdown pass to Hopkins on the first play of the fourth quarter to make it 35-20.
+Houston led by 8 when Watson threw a 49-yard touchdown pass to Hopkins on the first play of the fourth quarter to make it 35-20.

 Watson found the speedy Fuller in front of the defense for a 73-yard touchdown that left Houston up 28-17 late in the third quarter.
 It was the longest touchdown pass of Watson’s career and the longest reception of Fuller’s.
 Fuller has caught 11 touchdown passes in 11 career games with Watson.